Chart Color Schemes

 Health performance in Seaford Meadows is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Seaford Meadows faces significant health challenges, as assessed by AreaSearch's review of mortality rates and chronic condition prevalence.
+Seaford Meadows faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.

-Common health conditions are somewhat prevalent across both younger and older age groups.
-The rate of private health cover is approximately 53% of the total population (~3,163 people), slightly higher than the average SA2 area.
-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 11.7% and 9.6% of residents respectively.
-Conversely, 69.4% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents show above average prevalence of chronic health conditions.
-The area has 9.2% of residents aged 65 and over (550 people), lower than the 19.3% in Greater Adelaide.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 53% of the total population (~3,035 people), slightly higher than the average SA2 area.
+Mental health issues impact 11.7% of residents, while asthma affects 9.6%.
+Conversely, 69.4% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Working-age residents show a higher prevalence of chronic health conditions than the average.
+The area has 9.4% of residents aged 65 and over (539 people), lower than the 19.2% in Greater Adelaide.
+National rankings for these health indicators are even higher than those of the general population.

 Frequently Asked Questions - Health